 Besides shopping, here at Byrdie HQ, we love nothing more than taking a hot bath after work.
 And bath time has recently been discovered to have solid calorie-burning potential.
 A recent study by Loughborough-based researcher Dr. Steve Falkner with the University of Leicester found that taking a 40-degree bath for an hour increased energy expenditure by 80%, resulting in 126 calories being burned.
 The study was in relation to diabetes, and the team also found that the hot bath worked to reduce blood sugar levels by 10%.
 The study was carried out with men, but women can still expect to burn a solid amount of calories in a hot bath.

 Drinking green tea can turn your body into a more efficient calorie burner.
 The beverage contains antioxidants called catechins, which one study found raise resting metabolism by 4% (about 80 to 105 calories a day).
 You want to aim to drink three cups per day for optimal calorie burn.

-For an average-sized person reading can burn just shy of 100 calories (around 85) per hour, according to Harvard Medical School.
+For an average-size person, reading can burn just shy of 100 calories (around 85) per hour, according to Harvard Medical School.
 Which, considering it involves sitting down, is pretty good going.
-Just think, you're burning extra calories right now reading Byrdie, which is good reason to stay on here and read some more, no?
+Just think: You're burning extra calories right now reading Byrdie, which is good reason to stay on here and read some more, no?